Nigeria and Anglophone West Africa

 - Dispute resolution: we act principally for international clients, in particular in the oil & gas and power sectors.

 We have excellent and long standing relationships with all of the leading law firms in the region.
-We launched in September 2013 the Clifford Chance Africa Academy (“CCAA”), which provides a structured training programme that is accessible for all our relationship African counsel.
-For law firms in the region, we have already held three sessions in Lagos and in Accra with the next one scheduled to be held in May 2017.
+We launched in September 2013 the Clifford Chance Africa Academy ("CCAA"), which provides a structured training programme that is accessible for all our relationship African counsel.
+For law firms in the region, we have already held four sessions in Lagos and in Accra.

 - African Power Deal of the Year 2016 – Amandi, Ghana: PFI Awards